-It’s subject to debate exactly what caused the error but it’s posited that a single hyphen was omitted in the guidance system caused the spacecraft to become uncontrollable and the decision was to use a controlled self-destruct to complete the most expensive light show of all time in the skies above Cape Canaveral after 294.5 seconds.
+It’s subject to debate exactly what caused the error but it’s posited that a single hyphen was omitted in the guidance system caused the spacecraft to become uncontrollable.
+The decision was subsequently made to use a controlled self-destruct (this still worked luckily) to complete the most expensive light show of all time in the skies above Cape Canaveral after 294.5 seconds.

 If that isn’t scary enough for you, even the systems designed to protect us have unrecognised errors that are slowly ticking towards disaster like the next example.

 War is increasingly being fought with drones and software rather than humans and bullets.